-and it must be admitted that with such a rich range of wines and fine dishes, pairings are a delight to make.
+It must be admitted that with such a rich range of Italian wines and fine dishes, pairings are a delight to make.

 Here are some "national" clues you might be tempted to complete later on with your preferred local-like recipes.